Buying and financing your home can be confusing. There are plenty of options for financing and refinancing a home purchase.

 As with any financial decision, there are some points to consider before signing on the dotted line.

 It's critical to understand your reasons for refinancing your home with a cash-out option before you go through the process of approval and ultimately close on a new mortgage.
-Your cashed-out amount isn't a new stash of spending money.
+Your cashed-out amount isn't a new stash of spending money to be blown too lightly.

-Use the funds to add value to your home or relieve overwhelming debt.
+Use the funds to add value to your home, strengthen your overall financial position, or relieve overwhelming debt.

 As with other loans, a cash-out refinance comes with criteria and other considerations.
 Not every homeowner qualifies for this type of refinance, and not every home is a good candidate for cash-out refinancing.